 - Aggressive build-out of new base stations, potentially with small cells in dense areas.

-- Apply data policies to obtain a fair-use-policy and mitigate data traffic spikes through policy servers (PCRF) such as the Aptilo SMP Policy & Charging™ application.
+- Apply data policies to obtain a fair-use-policy and mitigate data traffic spikes through policy servers (PCRF).

 Wi-Fi offload is the missing piece for mobile operators trying to put the capacity puzzle together.
 It is also a tremendous opportunity as carrier-class Wi-Fi addresses more than just the capacity issue – it can provide additional revenue.
 Wi-Fi has simply become an additional radio access for mobile operators.
 The standardization for 3GPP Wi-Fi access is a critical link in creating a heterogeneous network (HetNet).